In Monopoly, ‘mortgaging a property’ means that instead of owning it outright, the bank takes temporary control.

 What does mortgage mean in Monopoly?

 In a game of Monopoly, mortgaging a property puts it ‘on hold’ temporarily.
-You will still be in possession of the property card, but you can’t build on a mortgaged property and you must stop charging rent on it.
+You will still be in possession of the property card, but you can’t charge any rent and you can’t build houses on it.

 What happens when you mortgage a property in Monopoly?